 A crucial relationship between the (chemical) composition and structure of the materials used and their performance properties exists in every technological product.

-For this reason, technologists need to be able to evaluate different materials and select the most suitable for their purpose.
+For this reason, students (technologists) need to be able to evaluate different materials and select the most suitable for their purpose.
+Students also need to understand how:

-They also need to understand how existing materials can be modified or new materials formulated, and how choice of materials impacts on the design, development, maintenance, and disposal of technological products.
+- their choice of materials impacts on the design, development, maintenance, and disposal of their outcome.

 Carol Rimmer talks about understanding the materials in technological products.